 1. Protect your team’s energy first

+Identify which tickets genuinely need human judgement and which are repetitive or low-value.
 Encourage regular breaks, rotate shifts fairly and avoid piling high-pressure tasks on the same people.
-Prioritising meaningful work reduces stress and keeps your team motivated.

-2. Automate repetitive tasks
+2. Automate the repetitive tasks

-3. Define clear AI-human handovers
+3. Define clear AI-to-human handovers

 4. Keep human work human